LukeYoung3000/LSY-Genisys/README.md

 ## Known Issues
 - The library can't handle alot of messages for different slave IDs hosted on the same UDP port.
 This can likely be fixed by improving byte buffer processing.
-- Multiple Genisys masters polling the same Genisys slave may lead to sync issues.
+- Multiple Genisys masters polling the same Genisys UDP slave may lead to sync issues.
+- Only one Genisys master (TCP Client) can connect to the simulator when in TCP mode.

 ## License